hytechclub/capstone/Sessions/Session02.md

 - created a Trello board
 - filled the Trello board To Do list/Backlog with prioritized cards (stretch goal)

+## User Experience Lesson
+Start the session with the [User Experience Lesson](../UserExperienceLesson/README.md).
+Students will hopefully be able to apply some of these concepts in the design of their product.

 ## Brainstorming
-Start by presenting some of the [Project Ideas & Technologies](../ProjectIdeasAndTechnologies.md) the students could use.
+After the UX lesson, start by presenting some of the [Project Ideas & Technologies](../ProjectIdeasAndTechnologies.md) the students could use.
 Instructors should talk about their individual experience with different technologies.
 Theoretically, students could choose to work with any technology they would like; however, it will be much easier for instructors to support them if they use a technology that at least one instructor understands.
 Instructors should encourage students to choose a stack that will not be too difficult to learn and use.
 If desired, students can also take this opportunity to learn a new technology.

 Have each student try to think of feasible software project ideas.
 Websites, games, or other basic desktop applications could all work - **try to steer students away from mobile apps though.** Have each student come up with at least three ideas.
 They can also collaborate with other students during this period - but they should not fully form teams yet.